Shashank19903011/Customer-Order-Analysis/README.md

 SQL Server – Customer & Order Analysis

-A SQL Server project focused on analyzing customer and order data using practical SQL queries and business scenarios.
+A SQL Server project focused on analyzing customer and order data using practical SQL queries and business scenarios

 Dataset